kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 "deploying-elixir-phoenix-release-to-production.md" >}}) _(with some changes to
 cater the needs to make blue green deployment happen)_.

 ## Following Along

-While writing this post, I have gone through a few iteration to setting up and down with Vagrant.
+While writing this post, I have gone through a few iteration to setting up and down the environment with Vagrant.
 So if you are interested to follow along with it or experiment it locally, you can use the [repository][5].

 The README in the repository will contain more details on the required setup to follow along in this article.

 # Setting Up `nginx`